stlouisn/BeaconRangeExtender/README.md

 ## Versions

-This is an extremely simple mod.
+This is a simple mod.
 The listed versions are just versions I currently need (and a few 1.20.x more).

 If you need another version, open an issue on [GitHub](https://github.com/UnknownUser95/LetItRain/issues).